DavideCorradiDev/red_orango_engine/roe_app/README.md

-# Red Orango Engine application library
+# Red Orango Engine Operating System library
-A game loop implementation in Rust
+Interface with the OS.